Brownie pancakes are the ultimate breakfast recipe. They’re made using sunbutter, extra chocolate chips and of course topped with cream cheese icing!

 Cream Cheese Glaze

-- Combine all wet ingredients in a bowl & whisk until smooth.
+- Combine the egg, brown sugar, milk, oil, Sunbutter, and vanilla in a bowl and whisk until it is smooth.

-- Add in dry ingredients & mix just until combined, don't over mix.
+- Add in the flour, cocoa powder, baking powder and salt and mix just until combined-don't over mix.

-- Keep stove top on low-medium heat & use olive oil to grease before every pancake.
+- Keep the stove top on low-medium heat and use olive oil to grease the pan before every pancake.

-- Use about a 1/4 cup of batter for each pancake & cook for 2 minutes on each side.
+- Use about a 1/4 cup of batter for each pancake and cook for 2 minutes on each side.

-- Meanwhile make icing by combining all ingredients & whisk until smooth.
+- Combine all the ingredients and whisk until smooth.

-- Serve pancakes hot, topped with icing & extra chocolate chips.
+- Serve the pancakes hot, topped with icing and extra chocolate chips.